 Mission

-THINK has a distinctive mission to publish the best metrical and structured free verse we can find, along with compelling criticism, reviews, and essays, and occasional pieces of literary fiction and creative nonfiction.
+THINK publishes the best metrical and structured free verse we can find, along with compelling criticism, reviews, and essays, and occasional pieces of literary fiction and creative nonfiction.

 A Brief History